Attorney General ordered Garda not to destroy tapes

 Callinan was seeking permission to destroy archive of recordings made in Garda stations

 Attorney General Máire Whelan instructed the Garda not to destroy tapes from stations around the country.

 Attorney General Máire Whelan issued a formal instruction to the Garda Síochána earlier this month that all tapes made in stations around the State were not to be destroyed.

 She took this decision around noon on Thursday, March 20th, on learning that the legal affairs division in the Garda Commissioner’s office was seeking permission from the Data Protection Commissioner to destroy their archive of recordings.
 It has subsequently emerged that the Garda authorities have 2,485 tapes in their possession.

-has learned that the Attorney General had not been informed of the systemic unauthorised taping in Garda stations on November 11th, 2013.
+The Irish Times has learned that the Attorney General had not been informed of the systemic unauthorised taping in Garda stations on November 11th, 2013.